WilsonSayresLab/PopInf/README.md

 See the readme file in the folder called "`Prep_Unknown_Samples`".

 ## Step 4: Edit the configuration file
 Associated with the Snakefile is a configuration file in json format.
-This file has 19 pieces of information needed to run the Snakefile.
+This file has 16 pieces of information needed to run the Snakefile.
 To run PopInf, go through all lines in the configuration file and make sure to change the content as specified.
 The config file is named `popInf.config.json` and is located in this folder.
-See below for details:
+See below for details.
+We also provide an example our configuration file below:

 `popInf.config.json:`
 ```